If a 6-year-old can read your website, it must be really easy to understand. Right?

 You can visit the site that got produced here (I don’t take any credit for the content this site contains, by the way: that’s all the work of the team at the Trading Standards Institute.)

 If you are interested in improving your customer’s experience on your website or portals, you can read our article on accessibility and how to ensure everyone can engage with your content or how to improve the user experience in your writing.
-Alternatively, e-mail us at firstname.lastname@example.org to find out how we can help you.
+Alternatively, check the technical writing services that we offer and e-mail us at email@example.com to find out how we can help you.

 Originally published 02.06.16